Google Analytics Dashboard for WordPress is a free, featured plugin that will display Google Analytics reports in your

 Analytics data, like number of visits, provided through Google API, is integrated into a simple widget on your Administration Dashboard.

-If you are new to Google Analytics and you don’t have a Google Analytics account you should create one before proceeding.
-To create an account, a property or a view follow this video tutorial.
+If you are new to Google Analytics and you don’t have an account yet, you should create one before proceeding further.
+To create your first Account, Property and View follow this tutorial.